khangltt2003/COSC4353-volunteer/README.md

 ## Backend Setup

+**Requirement: Make sure a virtual environment for Python is created and activated**

 **Step 1: Navigate to the Backend**
 Open another terminal in Visual Studio Code.
 If you're currently in the frontend, navigate to the backend by running: